Why Most AI Marketing Content Still Feels Generic

 A well-constructed prompt isn't just a request.
 It's a creative brief.
 It tells the tool who the audience is, what problem they're trying to solve, what makes your company different, and what the content needs to accomplish.
 The more specific the direction, the more useful the output.

 The teams still struggling with generic AI content are usually the ones treating every prompt like a search query.
-The ones seeing real results are treating it like a briefing.
+The ones seeing real results are treating it like a briefing — and investing the time upfront to train the tool on who they actually are.

 What AI Is Actually Good For